wp-plugins/bulk-watermark/readme.txt

 == Changelog ==

+= 1.5 =
+* updated readme file.
+* fixed several issues causing warnings and notices in debug.log
+* added plugin version to plugin diagnostic screen.
+* added select all/deselect all button for selecting which files to add watermarks to.

+= 1.4.7 =
+* verified compatibility with WordPress v3.5

+= 1.4.6 =
+* fixed issue with watermarked images not displaying properly due to browser caching issues

+= 1.4.5 =
+* fixed several improper opening php tags

+= 1.4.4 =
+* added better screenshots to demonstrate how the plugin works

+= 1.4.3 =
+* added plugin meta row link to rate this plugin
+* minor cleanup of old unused code

+= 1.4.2 =
+* added link to rate and review this plugin on WordPress.org.

+= 1.4.1 =
+* updated plugin activation php version check which was causing out of place errors.

+= 1.4 =
+* updated contextual help menu system, added faqs
+* fixed broken links

+= 1.3 =
+* added more debug info, updated links, added basic plugin help menu

-= 1.0 =
+= 1.2 =
-* Initial release
+* added more debug info to help with troubleshooting

 = 1.1 =
 * re-arranged layout of admin page
 * changed behavior of directory selector so it does not automatically list all files in uploads root which caused issues on sites with very large numbers of files

-= 1.2 =
-* added more debug info to help with troubleshooting

-= 1.3 =
-* added more debug info, updated links, added basic plugin help menu

-= 1.4 =
-* updated contextual help menu system, added faqs
-* fixed broken links

-= 1.4.1 =
-* updated plugin activation php version check which was causing out of place errors.

-= 1.4.2 =
-* added link to rate and review this plugin on WordPress.org.

-= 1.4.3 =
-* added plugin meta row link to rate this plugin
-* minor cleanup of old unused code

-= 1.4.4 =
-* added better screenshots to demonstrate how the plugin works

-= 1.4.5 =
-* fixed several improper opening php tags

-= 1.4.6 =
-* fixed issue with watermarked images not displaying properly due to browser caching issues

-= 1.4.7 =
+= 1.0 =
-* verified compatibility with WordPress v3.5
+* Initial release